alex-entrainment/DIY_AV-Entrainment/audio/src/web_ui/README.md

 - `tracks/` – JSON track definitions.
 - `noise/` – `.noise` generator presets.
 - `clips/` – audio clips for the overlay section.

+These folders must contain facilitator-provided files that are served from the same host as the UI.
+Remote URLs (including protocol-relative paths) are ignored so that playback cannot fetch arbitrary internet resources.

 If any files are present in these directories, they can be selected from dropdown menus and inserted into the current track without uploading new files.